Sarah Gilman

 Sarah Baldwin Gilman (born January 18, 1996) is an American actress.
 She is known for her role as Delia in the Disney Channel series I Didn't Do It.

 Early life and education

-Gilman was born on January 18, 1996, and resides in Los Angeles.
+Gilman was born on January 18, 1996, in Los Angeles where she still resides.
 She graduated with honors from Flintridge Preparatory School where she also achieved the Advanced Placement Scholar designation.
 She is athletic and played in a variety of school sports teams including volleyball, water polo, basketball, softball and soccer.
 She was the only girl in school history to complete the intense training required to play on the boys junior varsity football team.
 On June 1, 2014, she graduated from high school.
 Gilman began attending the University of Southern California in the fall of 2014, studying film production, screenwriting, and theater.
 She graduated with a Bachelor of Arts degree in 2019.

 Career

 Her first acting jobs were in theatre.
 She played main roles in musicals like Narnia, You're a Good Man, Charlie Brown and Alice.
 In 2011, she made her film debut in the short movie Hold for Laughs.
 She played the lead role as Margaret, a 13-year-old girl who is bullied at a Catholic school.
 She later guest starred in the TV series Up All Night and Marvin Marvin.
 Since 2012 she has had a recurring role as Cammy, Eve's best friend in the sitcom Last Man Standing.
 On June 18, 2013, it was announced that Gilman would play a main role as Delia Delfano in the Disney Channel sitcom I Didn't Do It.
 The show ended on October 16, 2015.

 In 2018, Gilman starred alongside Sarah Jeffery in the comedy mystery film Daphne & Velma directed by Suzi Yoonessi, in which she played the character Velma Dinkley, which premiered at the Chicago Comic & Entertainment Expo (C2E2) on April 7, 2018 and was released on May 22, 2018, by Warner Bros.
 Home Entertainment.
 The same year, she appeared on the fourth and final season of the romantic comedy series Foursome, where she played the role of Wynn.

 In 2019, Gilman appeared on the third and final season of the TruTV sitcom Those Who Can't, playing Gretchen.

 Gilman had a recurring role in CBS crime drama series CSI: Vegas portraying Penny Gill.